GuilhermeRossato/marvel-story-page/README.md

 ## Testing

-Testing is orchestrated by PHPUnit and are defined at the `tests` folder and can be activated by the following composer script:
+Testing is orchestrated by PHPUnit and they are found at the `tests` folder and can be activated by the following composer script:

 ```bash
 composer run test